-- You return to dock by noon on the last day, leaving time to drive/fly home or continue your time in Maine (I have many suggestions on things to do near Acadia, Boothbay Harbor, or Maine road trips.)
+- You return to dock by noon on the last day, leaving time to drive/fly home or continue your time in Maine (I have many suggestions on things to do near Acadia, Boothbay Harbor, or scenic drives in Maine.)

 - Sailings are three to six nights from early June through late September.

 - Prices range from $780-$1265 per person (for 2022), depending on the length of the cruise and time of the year.

 - Windjammer cruises are best for adventurous travelers that like meeting new people and are looking for an interactive vacation.